The Fair Work Commission is committed to making this website accessible to all Australians, including:

 You can find the number for your local Commission office on the Commission offices page.

 The TIS operator will place the call to the Fair Work Commission and translate the call.
 The Fair Work Commission can answer your call Monday to Friday, 9.00 am to 5.00 pm.
 The service is the cost of a local call.
+If you have received a letter from the Commission, please have it with you when you call.

 If you have a hearing, sight or speech impairment, you can contact the National Relay Telephone service for help in contacting us.